 Step 5: Bake at 350°F for 14-18 minutes, then press the bottom of an ice cream scoop or skinny glass into the center to create a well.
 Allow to cool.

 Step 6 (Optional): Coat the inside of the cookie cups with the melted chocolate to create a solid layer to hold the milk.

 - If you're using regular chocolate instead of melting wafers for the inner coating, don't melt the chocolate chips until they're completely melted.
 Stop heating them once about ¾ are melted, and then stir to melt the remaining chips.
 This is called tempering.
 If you melt them all too much, they won't harden in the cookie cups.

 - Cover the cookie insides with chocolate really well, otherwise milk will leak through and you'll have soggy cookies!
 If soggy cookies is what you're aiming for, feel free to leave the insides alone.

-- Store at room temperature in an airtight container with half of a piece of bread (or smaller).
+Store in an airtight container with half of a piece of bread (or smaller) for up to 1 week.
 The cookie cups will absorb the moisture from the bread and stay soft longer.

 Chocolate Chip Cookie Cups

 - Cupcake pans (non-stick)